frequency-chain/docs/pages/PolkadotEcosystem.md

 ## What is a Polkadot Parachain?

-A Parachain is a blockchain that works within the confines of the Polkadot host Relay Chain, running in parallel as a “parallelized chain”.
+A Parachain is a blockchain that works within the confines of the Polkadot host Relay Chain, running in parallel as a "parallelized chain".

 The main responsibility of the Relay Chain serves to coordinate parachains as a whole.
 Parachains benefit from the pooled security, thought-through governance, and overall scalability generated through the Relay Chain.